mingdeyu/dgpsi-R/README.md

 See [https://mingdeyu.github.io/dgpsi-R](https://mingdeyu.github.io/dgpsi-R/) to learn more about the package.

 ## Installation
-You can install development version of the package from this GitHub repo:
+You can install development version of the package from the GitHub repo:

 1. In your RStudio Console, type:
 ```r